mbarnathan/sully_demo/README.md

 # Bidirectional Realtime Translator

 This is an interpreter for a patient and provider, using the OpenAI Realtime API to facilitate voice interactions.
+The OpenAI Realtime API example was used as a base and modified.

 The agent will recognize either English or Spanish and translate into the other language, facilitating a bidirectional conversation.